Manghud

+Origins

+Manghud, or, Manghut Clan founding around early-11th and between 11th Centuries, by a Borjigin Prince named Mangqutai, Mangqutai he was the second son of Nachin Baghatur, Nachin Baghatur was the seventh son of Menen Tudun, Menen Tudun was the son of Habich Baghatur and Habich Baghatur was the son of Bodonchar Khan the founder of Borjigid Clan.

 Manghuds in the Mongol Empire

 According to ancient sources, they were derived from the Khiyad Mongols.
 The Manghuds and the Uruuds were war-like people from the Mongolian plateau.
 Some notable Manghud warriors supported Genghis Khan (1162–1227), while a body of them resisted his rise to power.
 When the Mongol Empire began to expand westward, the Manghud people were spread westward into the Middle East along with many other Mongol tribes.
 In the Golden Horde, the Manghuds supported Nogai (d.
 1299) and established their own semi-independent horde from the khans in Sarai.

 After Nogai's death in 1299, the majority of Manghud warriors joined the service of Tokhta Khan.
-Their chieftain Edigu, the powerful warlord of the Golden Horde, officially founded Nogai Horde or Manghit Horde in the 14th-15th century.
-Turkish historians would record their tribal name as Manghit or Nogais, as opposed to the original Manghud or Mangudai.
+Their chieftain Edigu, the powerful warlord of the Golden Horde, officially founded the Nogai Horde or Manghit Horde in the 14th-15th centuries.
+Majmu al-tawarikh [ru], included Manghit clan as one of ninety-two Uzbek [ru] clans of the Golden Horde.